Kartaverse/lightwave-mcp/RULES.md

 If you want to close the active MCP lightwave-mcp server session connection to the LightWave instance use the tool "close-connection".

-If the user has installed a new LightWave version, or upgraded their Lightwave version the tool "referesh_command_cache" is used to rebuild the internal list of available commands provided by LightWave.
+If the user has installed a new LightWave version, or upgraded their Lightwave version the tool "refresh_command_cache" is used to rebuild the internal list of available commands provided by LightWave.